GloriousByte/Data_Science_Stuff/README.md

 </br>
-NB: more types of regular expression were covered but either deleted from the file after practising/ not bothered with at all because the concepts were pretty straight forward easy to grasp.
+NB: more types of regular expression were covered but either deleted from the file after practising/ not bothered with at all because the concepts were pretty straight and forward easy to grasp.

 ##### Link to Corey's youtube channel if interested:
 ```diff